PCI penetration testing: Requirements, frequency, and compliance guide

 External and internal penetration testing (networks and applications)

-External testing targets systems and services in the perimeter that are accessible from the internet, such as public-facing networks, servers, web applications, and APIs.
-This type of testing helps uncover security risks that could be exploited by external attackers to gain unauthorized access to cardholder data or disrupt services.
+External penetration testing targets systems and services at the perimeter that are accessible from the internet, such as public-facing networks, servers, web applications, and APIs.
+This type of testing helps uncover security risks that external attackers could exploit to gain unauthorized access to cardholder data or disrupt services.

 Internal testing, as the name implies, focuses on the organization’s internal network, applications, and critical systems in the CDE scope.
-This testing aims to identify flaws that could be exploited by insiders and threat actors that have breached the external perimeter.
+This testing aims to identify flaws that could be exploited by insiders and threat actors who have breached the external perimeter.

 Network segmentation testing